 In conversation with Blink Design Group: luxury hotel-like interiors

-If you’re a luxury traveller, chances are you’ve already had a blissful stay at a high-end resort designed by Blink Design Group.
-Think Capella Singapore and Shanghai, The Capitol Kempinski Singapore, Six Senses Uluwatu, Four Seasons Resort Bali at Jimbaran Bay, Fairmont Sanur Beach Bali, Jumeirah Dhevanafushi Hotel Meradhoo in the Maldives and many more.
+You’ve probably already stayed in one of their creations – think Capella Singapore and Shanghai, The Capitol Kempinski Singapore, Six Senses Uluwatu, Four Seasons Resort Bali at Jimbaran Bay, Fairmont Sanur Beach Bali, Jumeirah Dhevanafushi Hotel Meradhoo in the Maldives and many more.

 Ever since it was founded in 2006 by American-Japanese architect Clint Nagata, this architecture and interior design firm has been hard at work crafting one spectacular getaway after another.